tonyoconnell/onevercel/src/pages/free-license.md

 The Software is provided "AS IS".
 We bear no liability for its use.

 ## 7. Termination
-This license only terminates if you remove or hide our brand assets.
-Reinstatement is available through written permission.
+This license terminates if you remove or hide our brand assets.

 ## 8. Dispute Resolution
 - Resolved through good faith negotiation